PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 remain unchanged.
 The focused gate passes `447 passed in 18.88s`, the 109-file branch-changed suite passes `1675 passed in 32.85s`, and targeted static validation passes.

+The last two void orchestration boundaries are now characterized for result propagation.
+Duplicate-fanout/quantized-PReLU and boundary-BatchMatMul/input- unary each own two dictionary-returning children with one shared pass-state scope, but their runner/helper currently discards the ordered tuple.
+Strict propagation preserves parent positions, tuple arity, pass order, policy, and callback ownership while replacing only each `None` slot.
+The focused gate passes `332 passed, 1 xfailed in 18.00s`, the 110-file branch-changed suite passes `1677 passed, 1 xfailed in 32.56s`, and targeted static validation passes.